UN Plastics Treaty

 UNEP INC Secretariat Transmits Second Chair’s Letter Outlining Roadmap To INC‑5.4

-The INC Chair has issued a roadmap for negotiations leading to INC-5.4, formalizing the timeline for the global plastics treaty's next phase.
-This schedule provides a critical window for industry to prepare for upcoming international mandates on plastic design, chemical content, and waste management.
+The INC Chair has released the negotiation roadmap for the global plastics treaty ahead of the next major session.
+This schedule establishes the final window for industry to influence and prepare for international mandates on plastic design, chemical content, and waste management.

 wedocs.unep.orgGlobalGlobal